CollectionBuilder/cb-docs/docs/walkthroughs/csv-walkthrough.md

 {% include feature/image.html img="open-vs-code.gif" alt="GitHub Desktop user clicking on Open in Visual Studio Code button to open VS Code application" border=true width="80%" %}

-## 6. Upload your objects to your repository directly (if necessary)
+## 6. Add your objects to your repository directly (if necessary)

+{:.alert .alert-red}
-- In this demo collection, the **object_location**, **image_small**, and **image_thumb** columns in the metadata CSV include URLs to external objects (e.g., image files, PDFs, mp3s, etc.), so you do not need to add any object files directly to the repository in VS Code.
+**Important!** The demo metadata for this walkthrough already contains links to external objects (e.g., image files, PDFs, mp3s, etc.) in the object_location, image_small, and image_thumb fields, so **you do not need to add any object files directly to the repository in VS Code.**

-{:.alert .alert-blue}
-**Want to learn more about object location fields?** Check out documentation on how to use the correct file paths or URLs for your objects: [https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/#object-location-fields](https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/#object-location-fields){:target="_blank" rel="noopener"}

-- If you were not using links to external objects, then you would add objects to the **"objects"** folder by dragging all the files into the folder and then committing your changes.

-{:.alert .alert-yellow}
+- If you want to get started right away with building a collection site using the demo metadata, [continue to Step 7](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/csv-walkthrough/#7-prepare-your-metadata-for-upload) of this walkthrough.

-**Important!** Check out our [Object Derivatives Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/derivatives-walkthrough/){:target="_blank" rel="noopener"} to learn how to add objects directly to your repository, generate thumb and small object derivatives using CollectionBuilder-CSV's built-in rake tasks, and update your metadata spreadsheet to include these derivatives.
+- **Interested in learning how to add object files directly to your repository?** If so, you can check out our [Object Derivatives Walkthrough](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/derivatives-walkthrough/){:target="_blank" rel="noopener"}.
+This walkthrough also reviews how to generate thumb and small object derivatives using CollectionBuilder-CSV's built-in rake tasks and how to update your metadata spreadsheet to include these derivatives.

+- For more information on the **object_location** field, visit our [Object Location Fields documentation](https://collectionbuilder.github.io/cb-docs/docs/metadata/csv_metadata/#object-location-fields){:target="_blank" rel="noopener"} which covers how to use the correct file paths or URLs for your objects.

 ## 7. Prepare your metadata for upload